amrahmzadeh/red_title_wp/README.md

 ---

-## Screenshots

-1. Meta box for Red Title in admin panel.
-2. Red text appearing next to the post title on the frontend.

----

 ## Customization

 - Modify the CSS in the `add_css()` function to adjust color, font, size, spacing, or other styles.